-Pu Luong is most beautiful during the period of September – October, when the rice ripens along hillside, turning the whole region into a great golden carpet.
-This beauty is intensified by early day’s clouds and mist.
-This photography tour will take you to the region right in the middle of the harvest season to capture it all.
+In the sense of photography, Pu Luong is most beautiful during the period of September – October, when the rice ripens along hillside, covering the region with a blazing yellow carpet.
+This photography to Pu Luong will let you capture it all.

 Twice a year, Pu Luong is lit up by the golden color of rice at harvest season.

 Photograph the traditional fishing methods of fishermen in northern Vietnam

 This morning, rise early to photograph in the incredible market of Long Bien, an extreme of dynamism.
 Later on, ride the mesmerizing mountain road to get to Pu Luong – a hidden gem of photography.

 A full day to photograph the beauty of rice terraces and various farming activities in Pu Luong.

 Day 3, 4

 Drive from Pu Luong to Nam Dinh.
 In the afternoon we capture the photogenic boats & activities of the fishermen along the beach.